 - They place ads on all free sites, so you have to go to a paid plan (starting from $36 per year) to delete them.

 - To delete powered by WordPress.com you have to go to the Business plan ($299/year).

 - No possibility of adding your own ads.

 - There is no way to add your own plugins (allowed in a paid plan).

 - You can not install your own themes (Premium plan users $99/year have access to Premium templates).

-- You do not have the possibility to use such tools as Google Analytics (it is only possible for users of the Business plan $299/year).
+- You cannot use such tools as Google Analytics (it is only possible for users of the Business plan $299/year).

 - Building any membership sites with WordPress.com is forbidden.

 - Creating your online store is possible only in the E-commerce plan (for over USD 500 a year).

 - SEO tools are not available in the free plan (only in the Business plan for $299/year).